 Memories are a wonderful way to connect with the past.
 They are God’s gift allowing us to remember personalities that are now gone and experiences that changed our lives.
 I love to remember my favorite childhood Christmas memories—special gifts, surprises, and family stories.

-Perhaps it’s just the imagination of a child’s mind that carries through to adulthood or maybe it’s a longing in our hearts to return to those innocent times that make memories so unrealistically beautiful.
-Either way, when we compare Christmas present with Christmas past, the current times never seem to measure up to our experiences so long ago.
+Perhaps it’s just the imagination of a child’s mind that carries through to adulthood.
+Or maybe it’s a longing in our hearts to return to those innocent times that make memories so unrealistically beautiful.
+Either way, when we compare Christmas present with Christmas past, the current times never seem to measure up to our memories.